miladpour/miladpour.github.io/_pages/about.md

 title: about
 permalink: /
 #subtitle: <a href='https://eecs.engin.umich.edu/'>Affiliations</a>.
 Address.
-subtitle: EECS PhD Candidate at the <a href='https://eecs.engin.umich.edu/'>University of Michigan</a>.
+subtitle: EECS Ph.D.
+Candidate at the <a href='https://eecs.engin.umich.edu/'>University of Michigan</a>.

 profile: